 Our strategy is to continue to grow in select existing markets and possibly expand to additional markets where demand and financial return potential warrant.
-We recently announced our intention to extend Platform Equinix to South America by investing with Riverwood Capital to acquire a controlling interest in ALOG Data

-Centers of Brazil S.A.
 We expect to execute this expansion strategy in a cost-effective and disciplined manner through a combination of acquiring existing data centers through lease or purchase, acquiring or investing in local data center operators and building new IBX data centers based on key criteria, such as demand and potential financial return, in each market.